fishfollower/SAM/docs/modelforecast.md

 `nosim`     |     number of simulations.
 If 0, the Laplace approximation is used for forecasting.
 `year.base`     |     starting year default last year in assessment.
 Currently it is only supported to use last assessment year or the year before
-`ave.years`     |     vector of years to average for weights, maturity, M and such `rec.years`     |     vector of years to use to resample recruitment from.
+`ave.years`     |     vector of years to average for weights, maturity, M and such `overwriteBioModel`     |     Overwrite GMRF models with ave.years?
+`rec.years`     |     vector of years to use to resample recruitment from.
 If the vector is empty, the stock recruitment model is used.
 `label`     |     optional label to appear in short table `overwriteSelYears`     |     if a vector of years is specified, then the average selectivity of those years is used (not recommended)
-`deterministicF`     |     option to set F variance to (almost) zero (not recommended) `processNoiseF`     |     option to turn off process noise in F `resampleFirst`     |     Resample base year when nosim > 0?
+`deterministicF`     |     option to set F variance to (almost) zero (not recommended) `processNoiseF`     |     option to turn off process noise in F `fixedFdeviation`     |     Use a fixed F deviation from target?
+`useFHessian`     |     Use the covariance of F estimates instead of the estimated process covariance for forecasting?
+`resampleFirst`     |     Resample base year when nosim > 0?
 `customSel`     |     supply a custom selection vector that will then be used as fixed selection in all years after the final assessment year (not recommended)
 `lagR`     |     if the second youngest age should be reported as recruits